divinepraiseeric/alx-low_level_programming/0x07-pointers_arrays_strings/README.md

-empty readme file
+READ ME DOT MD

+MEMSET

+_MEMCPY

+_STRCHR

+_STRSPN

-meset has been written to fill a memory block with a constant character byte
+meMset has been written to fill a memory block with a constant character byte